 Similarly, if you’re going to be doing any torrenting (which, of course, we don’t condone), you’ll want to make sure they’re not located in the USA where they could be subpoenaed into handing over your details because of a DMCA request.

-For maintaining a private connection, you should be aware that there are various ways your VPN can encrypt your data.
+For maintaining a private and secure connection, you should be aware that there are various ways your VPN can encrypt your data.
 These are called VPN protocols, and there are usually several different ones to choose from depending on your requirements.
 Some of these are so good not even professional data forensics services will be able to decrypt them.

 All our reviews have a section on security that cover the specific protocols offered by the VPN.